beling/book-pl/src/ch14-02-publishing-to-crates-io.md

 #### Commonly Used Sections

-We used the `# Examples` Markdown heading in Listing 14-1 to create a section in the HTML with the title “Examples.”
+We used the `# Examples` Markdown heading in listing 14-1 to create a section in the HTML with the title “Examples.”
 Here are some other sections that crate authors commonly use in their documentation: